pharo-open-documentation/pharo-wiki/General/Baselines.md

   fetch: #('Extensions' 'Widgets')
 ```

-The fetch command duplicates what the load command would do, which means if a package is alrady loaded in the image, it will not be fetched.
+The fetch command duplicates what the load command would do, which means if a package is already loaded in the image, it will not be fetched.
 To fetch packages regardless of what is loaded in the image, use the ignoreImage option:

 ```Smalltalk
 Metacello new